nusenu/tor-relay-operator-ids-trust-information/README.md

 Relay operators are identified by their proven operator domain [[4]](https://nusenu.github.io/ContactInfo-Information-Sharing-Specification/#proof) [[5]](https://gitlab.torproject.org/tpo/core/torspec/-/blob/main/proposals/326-tor-relay-well-known-uri-rfc8615.md).

-Relay operators can also publish trust information and trust information consumers will use it when TAs assign the operator ID the necessary recursion flag.
+Optionally relay operators can also publish trust information and trust information consumers will use it when TAs assign the operator ID the necessary recursion flag.
+Trust information published by relay operators has the same meaning (asserts that the published operators are running relays without malicious intent) and requirements (HTTPS, hash published via DNSSEC-signed record, met physically at least once).

+Relay operators that do not publish trust information do not have a DNSSEC requirement on their domain.

 ### Trust Information Consumers